With permission, Mr Speaker, I will make a statement on the United States’s imposition of steel and aluminium import tariffs.

 First, I applaud the Secretary of State for focusing in his statement on how unfortunate it is that the United States has used national security as its excuse for this tariff measure.
 It is particularly ironic given a number of US-UK treaties under which specialist steel products are made available to the United States specifically to assist in its national security.
 May I encourage him to look at securing a product exemption for those products as soon as possible?

 Secondly, as the Secretary of State and his colleagues are aware, Bridgnorth Aluminium in my constituency is one of the largest aluminium manufacturers in this country; 20% of its exports go to the United States, as it provides a product that is not manufactured there.
 The United States is hurting itself with this measure.
-The company not only fears that the increase in price due to the tariffs on that product will have an impact on demand; it is also particularly concerned about the displacement factor from incoming Chinese imports.
+The company not only fears that the increase in price due to the tariffs on that product will have an impact on demand, but is particularly concerned about the displacement factor from incoming Chinese imports.

 My hon.
 Friend, who knows a great deal about this subject from his time as a Defence Minister, is absolutely right.
 We will be looking at the displacement issue very closely to see whether safeguards are required for aluminium as well as steel.
 He is right about Bridgnorth in his constituency, which exported £21 million of products to the US in 2017.
 The irony is that the only potential competitor in that particular market is Alcoa in Warrick, Indiana, which has shown little, if any, interest in it.
 This situation can only lead to damage to US customers at the other end.

 As Chair of the International Trade Committee, may I take this opportunity to thank the Secretary of State for his courteous phone call to me at the end of last week outlining the situation that he found himself him?
-These tariffs stem from the very weird belief of the US President that if the US has a deficit with anyone, it is as a result of unfair trading.
+These tariffs stem from the very weird belief of the US President that if the US has a deficit with anyone, it is a result of unfair trading.
 Given that just about any two sets of nations find themselves in surplus or deficit with each other at times, there would be global trade chaos if the rest of the world were to follow his example of what the Secretary of State calls unjustified decision making.
 Meanwhile, how confident is the Secretary of State that the UK can legally take safeguarding trade defence measures if it finds itself out of the EU in March 2019, and that a trade remedies authority will be in place?
 My Committee has concerns about that, as I am sure he knows.

 I am very grateful to the hon.
 Gentleman for his comments.
 He is right that we have to have the TRA up and running.
 As he knows, we have now advertised for the most senior appointments and agreed its setting in Reading.